On Tuesday, December 15, the Northeast 10 Conference announced, given the ongoing

 basketball, indoor track & field, and swimming & diving as well as men’s ice hockey.

-Over the summer, the Department of Athletics assembled a 12-person Return to Play Committee, which included representatives from across the University.
-The committee was tasked with creating policies to allow for student-athletes to safely return to training and competitive situations upon their return to campus in the fall.
+The Department of Athletics12-person Return to Play Committee, which included representatives from across the University, continues to create and update policies to allow for student-athletes to safely return to training and competitive situations.
 The guidelines include a phased return to activity which begins with small groups and operations modified to account for physical distancing.
 Throughout the process, Franklin Pierce will continue to monitor policies and best practices provided by the NCAA and the Northeast-10 Conference, and will adapt its plan accordingly.
 For more information, please visit the Athletics Website.

 The return to practice and competition by our student-athletes will occur in phases.
 Student-athletes will first return to practice and conditioning in small groups before ramping up to full-team activities and, ultimately, intercollegiate competition.

 Due to the close contact required for practice, conditioning and competition, regular health screenings will be conducted for all student-athletes.
 Questionnaires, temperature checks and screening for COVID-19 symptoms will be administered by our Athletic Training staff.
 Student-athletes will be referred for COVID-19 testing as appropriate.